Best Truck Tool Boxes: Protect And Store All Your Important Gear

-While there is no one style of truck tool box that can definitively be called the best, we prefer the versatility of a tool box that can be mounted either in the truck bed or under the truck for easy access, depending on the type of truck you have.
+While there is no one style of truck tool box that can definitively be called the best, we prefer the versatility of a tool box that can be mounted either in the truck bed or under the truck for easy access, depending on the type of truck you own.

 Q. What do I need to measure to see if a tool box will fit?

-When measuring for your truck tool box, the most important number to get right is the length of the box.
+When measuring the space for your truck tool box, the most important number to get right is the length of the box.
 The outside length of the tool box must measure slightly less than the inside width of your truck bed, or the undermounting space that you plan to use.
 If you use larger tools, be sure to measure the inside length and width of the tool box to ensure that it will be able to accommodate larger tools.

 Q. What can I store in a tool box?

 The possibilities are endless.
 Smaller items, like hardware, wrenches, saws, etc. are perfect for storing in your truck tool box.
 However, you can also store hunting gear, emergency supplies, sporting goods, beach gear, and anything else you don’t want to get wet or damaged from rolling around in the back of your truck.

 Now that you know what to look for in a top-quality truck tool box, it’s easy to see why the Buyers Products 1705115 Diamond Tread Aluminum Underbody Truck Box is our top pick.
 It’s constructed from .100-inch thick diamond tread aluminum that’s built to withstand extreme weather conditions.
 It’s corrosion- and dent-resistant, and will hold up well against some serious wear and tear.
 This toolbox comes equipped with a locking, die cast compression latch system that not only protects your tools and gear from weather, but from theft as well.